craftingcity/The-Known-World/Prenotes Oct 01 24.md

 When last we left our heroes, they had gathered rumors and information in the city of [[Bandeer]] that has culminated in a hard list of suspects, the Son, or the Gang.
 As some members of the party felt withdraws of combat, seeking work with the Duche of a more physical nature than their current expedition into political mystery - to which he gave a list of heads to roll who are associated with the Black Swans - a two-for-one in waiting if they were in fact responsible.

+With many options ahead, and many hours in the day, what do you do?

 ### What does the World Know?